vsraghavhk/gesture-based-control/README.md

 The LMC py3 support folder inside the leap folder has the Leap SDK files which should ideally work with python 3.
 It is from this [resource section of CSSE 120 class at Rose-Hulman Institute of Technology](https://www.rose-hulman.edu/class/cs/csse120/Resources/LeapMotion/)

-Another option to try is [https://github.com/brunodigiorgi/leapMotionController].
+Another option to try is [repo](https://github.com/brunodigiorgi/leapMotionController) by [brunodigiorgi](https://github.com/brunodigiorgi).